soxueren/atsd/api/sql/README.md

   AND datetime >= NOW - 1*HOUR
 ```

-`REGEX` can be used to match a complex condition or to conveniently collapse multiple `LIKE` expressions.
+`REGEX` can be used to match one of multiple conditions as an alternative to multiple `LIKE` expressions.

 ```sql
 WHERE entity = 'nurswgvml007'